Eddie Meduza: Alcoholism and death

 According to Meduza, he developed alcoholism in the early 1980s during periods of intense touring.
-In 1981, he was convicted of drink-driving and spent one month in prison.
+In 1981, he was convicted of drunk-driving and spent one month in prison.
 Nevertheless, he continued drinking heavily, and a year after his release, he suffered a nervous breakdown.
 In 1993 he collapsed on his way to perform at a concert and was diagnosed with ventricular hypertrophy (enlarged heart).
 He was warned by doctors that he would die if he drank again, and initially made major changes to his lifestyle, stopped drinking and started working out.
 However, in the late 1990s, suffering a worsening depression, he started drinking heavily again, and this caused his health to deteriorate further.
 On 17 January 2002, Meduza died of a heart attack at his home in Småland in southern Sweden, aged 53.
 He was cremated and his ashes scattered, in the summer of 2003, outside Rossö in Kosterfjorden, Bohuslän.
 He is survived by his wife and children.

 Popularity in Mexico

-Meduza's song "Reaktorn läck i Barsebäck" ("The reactor leaking in Barsebäck") from the 1980 album Garagetaper has become popular in Mexico, under the title "Himno a la banda".
+Meduza's song "Reaktorn läck i Barsebäck" ("The reactor leaking in Barsebäck") from the 1980 album Garagetaper has become a popular party song in Mexico, under the title "Himno a la banda".